Parachute (TV series): Episodes

+Production

 Development

-Production

 The series was announced by 'Disney+ Hotstar' as a part of Disney+ Hotstar's future slate of content on 31 July 2023.
 The series is produced by actor Krishna and K. S. Madhubala under the banner of Tribal Horse Entertainment.
 It was second collaboration with Disney+ Hotstar after Telugu-language series Jhansi (2022–2023).
 The show directed by Rasu Ranjith, written by Sridhar K., music by Yuvan Shankar Raja, cinematographer by Om Narayan and edited by Richard Kevin.

 Casting

 Child actors Shakthi Rithvik and Iyal was cast as Varun and Rudhra.
 Actors Krishna, Shaam and Kishore was cast as important role.
 It was supposed to be his first role in a limited series debut for actor Shaam.
-However, he opted out of the project and Goli Soda Rising was his debut in web series.
-Cooku with Comali season 2 fame Kani Thiru was cast as female lead, making her first debut role in a limited series.

 Release

 The first one-minute Teaser was released on social media Wednesday 29 October 2024.
 The first Trailer was released on social media Thursday 14 November 2024, featuring reveal of release date.

 The series was scheduled for a worldwide release on 29 November 2024, on Disney+ Hotstar along with dubbed versions in Telugu, Malayalam, Kannada, Hindi, Marathi and Bengali.